Best hotels in Palm Springs

 In the middle of downtown Palm Springs, this quaint cluster of terra-cotta roof bungalows and cottages, set amid immaculately carved hedges and three (count ’em) pools, offers up a healthy dose of Beverly Hills decadence.
 Despite the veneer, rates are quite reasonable, though extras like spa treatments and meals at the appropriately-named Chi Chi restaurant will certainly set you back.
 Rooms are dressed up whiter than a snowflake (white porcelain floor tiles, white leather chairs, white marble bathrooms…you get the idea), with bold black and chrome accents for contrast.
 In short, whether you end up in a standard pool-facing room or one of the enviable bungalows, you’ll either find yourself craving more varied colors, or surrendering helplessly to the alabaster mania.

 Remember when you pledged to “take a break” from social media and try living off the grid for a while?
 Well, this bite-size resort might be the closest you’ll come to a psuedo-digital detox while still enjoying Palm Springs’ languid desert vibes.
 There are no phones or TVs to be found in any of the guest rooms, though you will get plenty of rustic accoutrements, like a horse trough bathtub and rich, stained oak paneling.
-A highlight is the gorgeous communal barn—a restored 1952 structure where Bewitched’s Elizabeth Montgomery was reportedly married—which functions as a bar, restaurant and general hang-out spot (it’s also where the hotel serves a daily continental breakfast, which is included in the $18 resort fee).
+A highlight is the gorgeous communal barn—a restored 1952 structure where Bewitched’s Elizabeth Montgomery was reportedly married—which functions as a bar, restaurant and general hang-out spot (it’s also where the hotel serves a daily continental breakfast).

 The first thing you'll notice when checking into L’Horizon is the quiet.
-With its 25 delicately-appointed bungalows and sumptuous open-air spa, the 2015-opened property bills itself as Palm Springs’ only luxury boutique hotel.
+With its 25 delicately-appointed bungalows and sumptuous open-air spa, the property bills itself as Palm Springs’ only luxury boutique hotel.
 And you kind of have to believe them.
-The design is razor-sharp: private outdoor showers and copper-hooded fireplaces add a homey touch, while the floor-to-ceiling windows flood each room with light.
+The design is razor-sharp: private outdoor showers and copper-hooded fireplaces add a homely touch, while the floor-to-ceiling windows flood each room with light.
 Steve Hermann, an accomplished Hollywood-based designer, has overseen the project, which explains the discreet, CEO-meets-desert-Maharaja vibe.
-The infinity-edge pool is another highlight, with seemingly unobstructed views of the San Jacinto Mountains and the wide, blue California sky.
+The infinity pool is another highlight, with unobstructed views of the San Jacinto Mountains and the wide, blue California sky.

-The Riviera, just on the outskirts of downtown Palm Springs, offers modern (if on the small side) rooms, a friendly staff and a hoppin’ pool, where you can get food and drinks all daylong.
+The Riviera, just on the outskirts of downtown Palm Springs, offers modern (if on the small side) rooms, a friendly staff and a hoppin’ pool, where you can get food and drinks all day long.
 There’s also a small fitness center, a stunning spa and space for meetings and such.
-There are often weddings here, so the grounds can sometimes be off-limits aside from brides and grooms.
+There are often weddings here, so the grounds can sometimes be off-limits aside from the groom and bridal parties.
 The Riviera may lack the charm of some smaller properties in Palm Springs, but for an event or a weekend stay it’s got all the amenities you’ll need.

 More of the best in Palm Springs